-Learning the Bayesian model therefore implies the computation of the conditional probability for every possible combination pair of the features values, which, in general, leads to high computational cost; thus a simpler model called Naive Bayes, is adopted.
-The Naive Bayes approach assumes that all the features are conditionally independent, leading to a classifier defined as:
+Learning a Bayesian model implies the computation of the conditional probability for every possible combination pair of the features values, which, in general, leads to high computational cost; thus we adopted a simpler model called Naive Bayes.
+The Naive Bayes approach assumes that all the features are conditionally independent.